SunRise26/lem_in/README.md

 The goal of this project is to find the quickest way to get n ants across the farm.

 Obviously, there are some basic constraints.
 To be the first to arrive, <br />
-ants will need to take the shortest path.
+ants will need to take the shortest path (or several).
 They will also need to avoid traffic <br />
 jams as well as walking all over their fellow ants.

 At the beginning of the game, all the ants are in the room ##start. <br />